minimaxir/hacker-news-undocumented/README.md

 ### Implicit Downranking of Politics

-The Guidelines state that political discussion is off-topic.
-However, as of recently, the line between technology and politics has become *extremely* blurred.
+The Guidelines state that *most* political discussion is *probably* off-topic.
+However, the line between technology and politics is blurred, especially as of recently.
 Most tech related submissions with a hint of political partisanship will quickly be flagged to death by users (or die a slow death due to the inevitable flame war).

 ### Implicit Downranking of topics around Diversity and Inclusion